mattgathu/blog/posts/2021-01-08-books-reading.md

 The author subtly brings to light the struggle of being queer in an African setting; the rejection by your own, violence and fear - it reminded me of [Stories of our lives][stories-of-our-lives].

+## Atomic Habits

+![atomic-habits-cover][atomic-habits-cover]

+I reread (again) this gem of a book.
+I have made a vow to myself to reread this book and [Deep Work][deep-work] each year.

+It's always profound for me how much effective the little nuggets from Atomic Habits are.
+I have been finding the _Two Minutes Rule_ quite effective of late in getting me to pick up old habits that felt as chores.
+Also changing my environment to improve my effectiveness has been another profound nugget.

+James Clear's manages to break down habit formation, going through the four-step process intricately and using vivid real life experiences to ground them.
+He then outlines a four laws system to adopt and reinforce good habits and at the same time break and overcome bad habits.
+I particularly the summaries at the end of chapters and the cheatsheet that takes shape as one proceeds through the book.

+It's a very actionable book on human behaviour and it distills away a lot of the scientific background that accompany other books on behaviour, leaving us with actionable insights and tools to use to shape our daily lives.

+It has changed my life.

 [naval-almanack-cover]: /images/naval-almanack-cover.jpg
 [notes-on-naval-almanack]: /2021/01/08/notes-naval-almanack.html